-As part of the Science Consulting Board of the Skolkovo Foundation, the new supercomputer for advanced scientific research and development in the field of artificial intelligence was presented at the new campus (Skolkovo Institute of Science and Technology).
-Skoltech Center engineers and researchers developed this supercomputer with scientific and computer engineering technology for tasks, headed by Maksim Fyodorov, involving large data sets.
+As part of the Scientific Advisory Board of the Skolkovo Foundation, a new supercomputer for advanced scientific research and development in the field of Artificial Intelligence was presented in the new campus of Skolkovo Institute of Science and Technology.

-Our center solves a broad range of interdisciplinary problems at a juncture of machine learning, artificial intelligence data science and mathematical modeling.
-The idea to create a powerful, energy-efficient supercomputer with a hybrid architecture specially for machine learning and simulation based on data was conceptualized in 2017 as an answer to modern challenges in these fields (for example, the recognition of multi-faceted objects, toxicological prediction of new molecules and others).
+Our center solves a broad range of interdisciplinary problems at a juncture of Machine Learning, Artificial Intelligence, Data Science and Mathematical Modeling.
+The idea to create a powerful, energy-efficient supercomputer with a hybrid architecture specially designed for machine learning and data-based modelling originated in 2017 as an answer to the modern challenges in these fields (e.g., recognition of multidimensional objects, prediction of the toxicity of new molecules, etc.).

-We hope that our creation of a modern computing infrastructure will help develop cooperation between Skoltech and a whole range of high-technology companies that are Skolkovo residents.
+We hope that our creation of a modern computing infrastructure will contribute to the development of cooperation between Skoltech and a number of high-technology companies that are Skolkovo residents.

-“Zhores” is the first petascale energy-efficient supercomputer specially earmarked for solving machine learning problems and simulations based on data.
-This modern computing system will help Skoltech researchers and its academic individual partners to make breakthroughs in a whole range of fields: digital medicine, Internet of Things, precision farming, image processing, processing new medications, smart cities, predictive technical maintenance, photonics, and the search for sources of X-rays and Gamma rays.
+“Zhores” is the first Russian petaflops energy-efficient supercomputer specially designed for solving problems in Machine Learning and data-based modelling.
+This modern computing system will help Skoltech researchers and its academic and industrial partners to make breakthroughs in a number of fields: digital medicine, Internet of Things, precision farming, image processing, drug development, smart cities, predictive technical maintenance, photonics, and the search for X-ray and Gamma sources.

-We are devoting huge attention to preparing highly qualified specialists in the field of supercomputing and the processing of large data sets.
-At Skoltech, because of our center, Masters and PhD programs are developing successfully in the corresponding directions, and we recently got several specialized Masters and PhD courses underway in highly-productive computing.
-We are also actively engaging in advancing the qualifications of Skoltech partner companies’ employees within the framework of our Center’s professional education programs.
+We pay great attention to training highly qualified specialists in the field of supercomputing and processing of large amounts of data.
+At Skoltech, within our center, Masters and PhD programmes in the corresponding fields are being successfully developed, and recently we have launched several specialized Masters and PhD courses in High-Performance Computing (HPC).
+We are also actively engaged in professional development of Skoltech partner companies’ employees in the framework of further professional education programmes developed by our Center.

-Oleg Panarin, Manager for Information Services and Data Processing (ISDP)and Technical Head at the Skoltech CDISE Center:
+Oleg Panarin, Manager of Data & Information Services, Technical Head at Skoltech CDISE:

-- June 2018 – equipment is delivered to DPC [Data Processing Center] Dataline;
+- June 2018 – the equipment is delivered to Dataline DPC [Data Processing Center];

 - August 2018 – measurement of productivity, adaption;